makrai/notes/kashyapi21-repr-learn-cluster.md

     * samples complexity: number of samples required to cover all interactions
 * the optimization criterion does not always correspond with quality
 * we hypothesize the following:
-  1. Instead of learning to solve some approximation of the original clustering problem, we need to directly optimize for a clustering evaluation metric
+  1. Instead of learning to solve some approximation of the clustering problem, we need to directly optimize for a clustering evaluation metric
   2. Instead of sample-pairs in case of pairwise constraints or triplets in case of Triplet-loss, we can make efficient and scalable use of the available training data by